adisa404/react-node-mongodb/my-app/README.md

 componentWillUnmount() is called just before the component is removed from the DOM here is the right lpace to do any kind of cleanup, like timers or listeners

+# pagination

+itemsCount/pageSize = number of pages

+we use lodash to create an array of 1 to pagesCount

+# lodash

+\_.range(1, pageCount+1).
+We need to set +1 bc this method will not include tha last number itself

+Math.ceil - returns an interegr greater or egual to the floating point number